F-Depi/stats-WCA/Readme.md

-This repo is a collection of all the queries "I did" They can easily be prompted at https://statistics.worldcubeassociation.org/database-query logging in with a WCA Account
+This repo is a collection of really simple queries that are useful as a first approach to WCA statistics.
+They can easily be prompted at https://statistics.worldcubeassociation.org/database-query logging in with a WCA Account

-To list the tables one can access
+This lists all the tables accessible on the database

 ```
 SELECT *